 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.

 It pains me to recount these issues because loving Christian parents gave me the incredible homeschooling upbringing by loving Christian parents!
 But, in the interest of remaining balanced, it’s helpful to chronicle the common problems with home education here.

 As we do this, we must realize that homeschooling is not a universal remedy to the problems in school.
-Rather home education allows parents to get away from school problems.
+Instead, home education allows parents to get away from school problems.
 By doing so, they often fix much of what is wrong with school education today.

 If these ‘problematic parents’ were to send their children to school, the effect of their behavior would be diluted, yet still present (in addition, children would have to deal with the problems schools present, which are many!).

 Therefore, the homeschooling problems listed below are not perhaps inherent issues with home education, but things to look out for, knowing how sinful we (parents) are.

 Knowing about these issues means it’s easier to avoid them.
 Some of them include:

 - Loneliness (which is tied to a lack of socialization)

 - Parent stress from lack of rest or breaks

 Like a drug can have many adverse effects, not every drawback will happen in every homeschooling family.